 But don’t worry, we can still rock up to festivals with glitter-covered bodies thanks to all the eco-friendly options available.
 Check out eco glitter fun for some inspiration.

-If part of your 2020 goal is to become more environmentally friendly, take a look at our sustainable purchasing solutions to help you meet all your CSR targets.
+If part of your business goal is to become more environmentally friendly, take a look at our sustainable purchasing solutions to help you meet your CSR targets.
 We also have a huge range of eco-friendly office supplies and promotional items too.